the-turing-way/the-turing-way/chapters/open_science.md

 <a name="citing_data"></a>
 #### Step 4: Make your data citeable

 Data should be considered a legitimate, citable product of research.
 Making data citeable (and citing data yourself) facilitate giving scholarly credit; in scholarly literature, whenever and wherever a claim relies upon data, the corresponding data should be cited.
-Data citations facilitate identification of, access to, and verification of the specific data that support a claim, making science more reproducible.
+Data citations facilitate identification of, access to, and verification of the specific data that support a claim, making research more reproducible.
 Ensure that anyone wishing to cite a dataset that you host can use a persistent identifier that you provide to do so.

 A data citation should include a persistent method for identification that is unique, and widely understandable by a community.
 There are several types of persistent identifier that could be used to identify datasets: examples include Handles, Archival Resource Keys (ARKs) and Persistent URLs (PURLs), all of which can be resolved to an Internet location.
 The scheme that is gaining most traction is the Digital Object Identifier (DOI).